Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/public-restricted-access/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Public restricted access example

-This deploys the module in its simplest form.
+This example deploys the module with public network access enabled, but restricted to specific IP addresses and subnets using service endpoints.

 ```hcl
 terraform {